zer0cache/matic-docs/docs/develop/metamask/config-polygon-on-metamask.md

 ---
 id: config-polygon-on-metamask
 title: Add Polygon Network
-description: Integrate Polygon with Metamask by using Polygonscan or adding it manually.
+description: Integrate Polygon with MetaMask by using Polygonscan or adding it manually.
 keywords:
   - wiki
   - polygon